wookdev/munged-org/rofl/virutal-horoscope.md

 you into a rotten, unpleasant bitch.
 Others will notice and comment.
 Your first instinct will be to act out that Mars in Taurus urge to strike back.
 Sit down and shut up instead.
 Nobody wants to hear it.
 Pay particular attention to advice given by a Leo on the twentieth.
-Re-think that parole violation you're contemplating.</p>
+Re-think that parole violation you're contemplating.

 **LEO** (July 24-Aug 23):